ctection/CPermManager/README.md

 A simple yet highly modular permission system for discord bots

 ## Download
+You can download the latest version of CPermManager [here](https://github.com/ctection/CPermManager/releases/tag/1.0.0)
 ## Getting Started
 After you downloaded the CPermManager JAR, you can start implementing this library into your project.